ethanjiang4/iMagic/README.md

 ## About

-iMagic comes with 4 tricks loaded and an AR feature is currently being worked on.
+iMagic comes with 4 tricks loaded and an AR feature that's currently being worked on.
 Some of the tricks include guessing a spectator's card from seemingly random questions and another include text messaging the spectator's phone with their card.
 It's currently optimized for my iPhone X so you may have to make some changes to get it working on your phone.

 ## Demos